Los Angeles Motoring Accident Lawyer / Practice / Evidence Gathering, Car Accidents

 Because of this, evidence that a court may deem inadmissible could still become allowed in a civil discovery matter.
 So if it’s allowed, it tends to prove or disprove the existence of other evidence.
 Perhaps the additional evidence could eventually come to trial.
 Also, victims must demonstrate the truth of the matter asserted to win.

-For example, the EMT who helped treat/stabilize your broken arm or brain injury could be sought out and called as a witness.
-Even though some seemingly reports may not come in during your case in chief at trial, almost all evidence is relevant during discovery.
+Example: For example, the EMT who helped treat/stabilize your broken arm or brain injury could be sought out and called as a witness.
+Even though some seeming reports may not come in during your case in chief at trial, almost all evidence is relevant during discovery.
 If you wish to shield information from party discovery, you must seek a court order.

 What is “Evidence Gathering” in a Car Accident Case?

-The evidence collection process begins immediately after the motor vehicle incident, especially in a passenger car or motorcycle crash.
+The evidence collection begins immediately after the motor vehicle incident, especially in a passenger car or motorcycle crash.
 The victim could work with the police at the accident scene.
 Also, this plaintiff can gather witness statements and create an accident site record.
 Of course, many victims of vehicle wrecks suffer severe injuries or even die.

 Most of the time, they get escorted away in an ambulance.
 So, proof of their hospital ride remains vital to proving their injury was connected to this particular wreck.
 Furthermore, without this evidence, an insurance company’s adjuster will try to claim the victim is faking it.